Chief Operating Officer

 Andrew Holland is the American Security Project’s Chief Operating Officer.
 His area of research is on on energy, climate change, trade, and infrastructure policy.
 For more than 15 years, he has worked at the center of debates about how to achieve sustainable energy security and how to effectively address climate change.

-Prior to moving into the Think Tank world, he was a Legislative Assistant on Energy, Environment, and Infrastructure for United States Senator Chuck Hagel of Nebraska from 2006 through 2008.
-He also has experience working in the US House of Representatives for the House Ways and Means Committee and the Office of Congresswoman Roukema.
+He served as Legislative Assistant on Energy, Environment, and Infrastructure for United States Senator Chuck Hagel of Nebraska for three years from 2006 through 2008.
+He worked in the US House of Representatives for the House Ways and Means Committee and the Office of Congresswoman Roukema.

 He holds a Master’s Degree in International Strategy and Economics from the University of St. Andrews in Scotland and a Bachelor’s Degree in History and Economics from Wake Forest University in North Carolina.